awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ses-receiptrule-lambdaaction.md

  *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)

 `InvocationType`  <a name="cfn-ses-receiptrule-lambdaaction-invocationtype"></a>
 The invocation type of the AWS Lambda function\.
 An invocation type of `RequestResponse` means that the execution of the function will immediately result in a response, and a value of `Event` means that the function will be invoked asynchronously\.
 The default value is `Event`\.
-For information about AWS Lambda invocation types, see [Creating Receipt Rules for Amazon SES Email Receiving](url-lam-dev;API_Invoke.html) in the *AWS Lambda Developer Guide*\.
+For information about AWS Lambda invocation types, see [Invoke](https://docs.aws.amazon.com/lambda/latest/dg/API_Invoke.html) in the *AWS Lambda Developer Guide*\.
 Valid values include `Event` and `RequestResponse`\.
 There is a 30\-second timeout on `RequestResponse` invocations\.
 You should use `Event` invocation in most cases\.
 Use `RequestResponse` only when you want to make a mail flow decision, such as whether to stop the receipt rule or the receipt rule set\.
  *Required*: No